-Let CTU row A be any CTU row in any picture picA of the i-th layer and ctbAddr be the raster scan address of the last CTU in CTU row A. Let CTU row B be the CTU row that is in the picture picB belonging to the same access unit as picA and belonging to the j-th direct reference layer of the i-th layer and that contains the CTU with raster scan address colCtbAddr[ i ][ j ].
+Let CTU row A be any CTU row in the picture picA and ctbAddr be the raster scan address of the last CTU in CTU row A. Let CTU row B be the CTU row that is in the picture picB that contains the CTU with raster scan address colCtbAddr[ i ][ j ].
 Let CTU row C be the CTU row that is also in picB and follows CTU row B in decoding order, and between CTU row B and that CTU row there are min_spatial_segment_offset_plus1[ i ] - 1 CTU rows in decoding order.
 When CTU row C is present, the syntax elements of CTU row A are constrained such that no sample or syntax elements values in CTU row C or row of the same picture following C are used for inter-layer prediction in the decoding process of any samples within CTU row A.

 Otherwise (ctu_based_offset_enabled_flag[ i ][ j ] is equal to 1), the following applies: